top of page

 The study was also valuable for aiding the Shark Spotters team to improve their methods.
 They found that the busy summer months (when many people spent time in the water) coincided with increased white shark abundance along the South African coastline.
 As this meant there would be a heightened risk of shark attack during this period, they stated Shark Spotters would increase the effort devoted to spotting sharks during this time; especially in the month of September, when the highest number of sharks attacks have occurred in the past (Engelbrecht et al, 2017).

-Whilst they felt that the program was beneficial for reducing shark attacks in the area, the researchers did express some concern that more education might be needed in order ensure people fully understand the risks posed by sharks.
-They noticed that ocean-use increased quite dramatically after the siren ended and the flag was changed from white to red, suggesting that people believed the threat was completely over.
-They also mentioned that despite warnings, some ocean-users remained in the water, even during a siren.
-They gave an example of when a shark attack occurred at Fish Hoek in 2011 during a white flag, when the alarm was sounding, as the victim chose to enter the water.
+They gave an example of when a shark attack occurred at Fish Hoek in 2011, when the victim chose to enter the water, despite a white flag being flown and the alarm sounding.
 They suggested a change to the system might be necessary or a more extensive education program, but also noted that, at the end of the day, the decision to exit the water is personal to every ocean user and each person must make their own decision...
 Basically, "you have been warned" (Engelbrecht et al, 2017).

 Yet, they also stated that, despite a large amount of overlap, with sharks and humans sharing the coastal waters of South Africa quite frequently, the number of shark attacks were incredibly low!
 Less than one unprovoked attack on a human was reported in the area each year during the study period.
 Therefore, the researchers emphasised that great white sharks were not actively targeting water users for prey.
 So, if you are ever enjoying the ocean in South Africa, it is extremely unlikely that you would be a victim of shark attack... and you can take comfort knowing that the Shark Spotters team will be there helping to keep you safe!